How to Recover Data from Water/Damaged iPhone that Won't Turn on

 File recovery software is the only solution to recover data from water damaged iPhone because it can be of used even when the phone is off.
 For this purpose, you will require the use of the best data recovery software for iPhone, iBeesoft iPhone Data Recovery.
 It is the perfect all-in-one iOS data recovery software for iPhone recovery solutions.
 Easy to use and virus free, it is a safe method of recovering your iPhone data.
 This software can enable you to retrieve data from an iPhone that won't turn on or is not detected by your computer system.
 It can enable you recover data from your water damaged iPhone 6 that won't turn on in 2 different ways: from iCloud and from iTunes backup files as long as your iPhone is synchronized with iTunes and iCloud.

-iTunes is a good alternative to iCloud and is the second recommended method of recovering data from a water damaged iPhone that won't turn on.
+iTunes is a good alternative to iCloud and is the second recommended method of etting videos, contacts, call history, and more files back or recovering photos from a water/damaged iPhone that won't turn on.
 To recover your data using iTunes backup, follow the steps below:

 This option is available on the main window of the software and entails extracting your files from your iTunes backup file.
 Once launched, the software automatically detects your available iTunes Backup files on your computer and they are displayed in the software.
 Go through the backup files and select the one that contains the files you need then click on "Scan" to.